provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.sharding.v1.MsgUpdateResponse"></a>

 ### MsgUpdateResponse
-MsgUpdateResponse is the response of the read request
+MsgUpdateResponse is the response of the update request